Pettit Memorial Chapel: History

 Pettit Chapel has undergone two periods of restoration during its history.
-In 1977, the Belvidere Junior Women's Club raised $60,000 to save the chapel, which had deteriorated.
-The restoration work was matched to Wright's original work through his drawings of the chapel.
-On June 8, 1981 (Wright's birthday) the chapel was rededicated.
-From June until November 2003 the chapel underwent its second period of restoration and repair. $40,000 worth of repairs included a new roof, new floorboards for the porch, new steps and painting.
+Beginning in 1977, the Belvidere Junior Women's Club raised $60,000 to save the chapel, which had deteriorated.
+Restoration work was completed in 1981 and the chapel was rededicated June 8, 1981 (Wright's birthday).
+From June until November 2003 the chapel underwent a second period of restoration and repair.
+The $40,000 worth of repairs included a new roof, new floorboards for the porch, new steps and painting.
 The repairs were paid for through a state of Illinois tourism grant and money from a trust fund set up through the cemetery.